 Output variable; this can be exptable.

-Results will appear in the Console.
+Results are listed in the Console.

 Teardown a deployed assembly to return used memory and CPU resources.